luludotdev/pride-avatars/README.md

-# 🏳️‍🌈 Pride Icons
+# 🏳️‍🌈 Pride Avatars
-_Generate pride icons for social media!_
+> Enhance your social media avatars with a pride flag border!